Code-Institute-Submissions/ci-milestone-project1/README.md

 ## Testing

+### UX

+Achieve what users need:
+- Able to navigate to each section of the site smoothly without demand of clicking the return button
+- Able to view the photos of Maxx cafe and cats
+- Able to subscribe to the workshop information
+- Able to see the contact information of Maxx Cafe and interact with the embedded map
+- Able to submit their questions in the Enquiries form
+- Able to follow Maxx Cafe on social meda page
+- Able to see the story about Maxx Cafe
+- Able to see the workshop information

+### Code

 This site was checked with W3C HTML and CSS validators, no issues were found in the CSS validation.
 However after the HTML validation, one issue had been found for the value attribute of the submit and subcribe buttons.
 The value attribute had been provided correctly, however the equal sign was missing for both value attrbiutes, ```value "subscribe"``` and ```value "submit"```.
 After updated them to ```value="subscribe"``` and ```value="submit"``` and run the HTML validation, this issue was resolved and no other issues found.

 - [W3C HTML Validator](https://validator.w3.org/)
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

+### Features

 1. Navigation bar:
 - Click on the company icon: it scrolls back to the home section